emaged/finalProject/README.md

 ## Environment

-- to set up the main database run:
+To set up the main database run:

 ```bash
 flask --app dbbv init-db
 ```

-- To set and control environment variables, create a `.env` file in the project directory.
+To set and control environment variables, create a `.env` file in the project directory.
 For example:

 ```python
 FLASK_APP=dbbv # sets FLASK_APP for executing flask run
 FLASK_DEBUG=1  # sets FLASK_DEBUG to enable debugging. disable for production
 ```

-setting `FLASK_APP` (and `FLASK_DEBUG` when debugging) is recommended for easier CLI commands
+Setting `FLASK_APP` (and `FLASK_DEBUG` when debugging) is recommended for easier CLI commands

 ### Don't forget to add a secret key to the /instance/config.py file